NLP-CISUC/smartedu-summarizer/README.md

 python -m smartedu-summarizer.methods.<method>
 ```

 `<method>` must be replaced with the desired summarization method.
-There are current two methods that can be run:
+There are current eight methods that can be run:

 - `textrank`
 - `lexrank`